varnish/libvmod-softpurge/README.rst

 DESCRIPTION
 ===========

 ``Softpurge`` is cache invalidation in Varnish that reduces TTL but keeps the grace value of a resource.

-This makes it possible to serve purged content to users if a backend is unavailable and fresh content can not be fetched.
+This makes it possible to serve stale content to users if the backend is unavailable and fresh content can not be fetched.

 FUNCTIONS
 =========